maxkalik/ios-intro/lesson_02/README.md

 **Controller** - Ruller, Connector between the Model and View.
             - Control the data in the view

-> What wrong with MVC?
+> What is wrong with MVC?

 - Controller becomes a massive.
 - Too many responsibilities concentrated in the controller.